lingelizabeth/roommates/README.md

 * Calendar page
     * Add house events
     * Send notifications for events
-* Finances page
-    * Record finances for the house
 * Group page
     * Shows where each person is (home or not home)